michaelbach/FrACT10/README.md

 <!--
 ## Some History
++ 2024-02-08 FrACT10 advances steadily, Cappuccino only slowly - at least based on Node now
 + 2021-06-01 made open source
 + 2020-05-24 created the github repository
 + 2015 began porting from the "classical" FrACT3.x.